 One simple way to help with PE is to slow down and take more time to relax the body.
 Combining this with breathing more deeply can greatly increase the amount of time before ejaculation occurs.
 Relaxation and deep breathing can also help to open the body to feeling more pleasure, making it easier for sexual energy to spread from the genital area to other parts, and therefore reducing the urge to ejaculate.

 Many men have simply gotten into the habit of masturbating quickly.
 During the lingam massage, clients are able to learn new masturbation techniques, as well as ways of slowing down and taking more time over self-pleasuring.
 This can both lead to a more fulfilling masturbation experience, as well as helping to last longer when being intimate with a partner.

 There are numerous different techniques that can be learnt and practiced that may help with PE.
 The extent to which they help can vary from person to person, and it is worth trying a variety to see what works for you.
-Breathing techniques, pelvic floor exercises, and becoming more aware of the arousal rate through practicing the stop-start method are some ways to manage PE.
+Breathing techniques, pelvic floor exercises, semen retention techniques and becoming more aware of the arousal rate through practicing the stop-start method are some ways to manage PE.
 As this can often be a sensitive subject, leading to much anxiety, learning good communication skills for talking about this with prospective, and existing, partners can also be beneficial in reducing the amount of stress and the pressure to ‘perform’.

 PE can sometimes be caused by body image issues or anxiety about sex.
 These issues can be addressed in sessions, taking time to identify underlying beliefs and looking at ways of dealing with, or changing them.
 This can enable for more positive sexual experiences to occur.
 Performance anxiety can also be addressed by learning new tips and skills for improving love-making, and creating a safer space for intimacy to take place.